ethyca/fides/docs/fides/docs/tutorial/system.md

         data_qualifier: identified_data
 ```

-As you can see, the system is comprised of Privacy Declarations.
+The system is comprised of Privacy Declarations.
 These can be read colloquially as "This system uses sensitive data types of `data_categories` for `data_subjects` with the purpose of `data_use` at a deidentification level of `data_qualifier`".

-You can create as many systems you'd like to cover all of your company's business applications.
+You can create as many systems as are necessary to cover all of your company's business applications.

 ## Maintaining a System Resource

 As business use cases evolve, your systems' data subjects, data categories and data uses will change with them.
-We recommend that updating this resource file become a regular part of the development planning process when building a new feature.
+We recommend that updating this resource file becomes a regular part of the development planning process when building a new feature.

+---

+**PRO TIP**

-As you add more systems to your ever-changing data ecosystem, you might want to consider grouping your systems into another Fides resource type, called a "Registry".
-This is just a logical grouping of Systems.
+As you add more systems to your ever-changing data ecosystem, you might want to consider grouping your systems into another Fides resource type, called a [Registry](../language/resources.md#registry).

+---

 ## Next: Policy

 With our datasets and systems in place, we've now declarated rich metadata about data privacy at Best Pizza Co.
 Now, we can enforce constraints on those declarations by writing [Policies](policy.md).